Planning Applications

 - Read our Planning FAQs for answers to common questions

-- Make sure you have the correct plans, documents, and fee ready — see our Validation Checklist to avoid delays
+- Schedule any required wildlife or geology surveys — see our Planning Guidance for Wildlife and Geology page for more informa Make sure you have the correct plans, documents, and fee ready — see our Local Validation Checklist

 Applications are processed quicker if they are made online through the Planning Portal, the UK’s central website for planning applications.
 The Planning Portal will: